cmigayi/changelog-gitter/README.md

 # changelog-gitter
-Automated changelog generator for all projects including git add and commit
+Automated changelog generator for all projects including git add and commit. __Currently only working with Node projects__.

 ## Good to know
   __changelog-gitter__ takes care of your "git add ." and "git commit".
 You can confirm this by checking your git logs.